-SCEMD: Health and safety important in clean up after flooding - South Carolina Radio Network
+SCEMD: Health and safety important in post-flooding cleanup - South Carolina Radio Network

-As some residents start cleaning up the mess left behind by severe flooding, the South Carolina Emergency Management Division (SCEMD) said that steps need to be taken to protect their own health and safety.
+As some residents start cleaning up the mess left behind by severe flooding, the South Carolina Emergency Management Division (SCEMD) said steps need to be taken to protect those residents’ own health and safety.

-In a release, SCEMD said assume everything touched by flood water is contaminated and will have to be disinfected.
-Most clean-up can be done with household cleaning products, but always read and follow label directions.
-Remember to frequently wash your hands during the clean-up and wear sturdy shoes to prevent falls on the slippery silt and mud left behind.
+In a release, SCEMD said to assume everything touched by floodwater is contaminated and will have to be disinfected.
+Most home cleanup can be done with household cleaning products, but always read and follow label directions.
+SCEMD also notes to remember to frequently wash your hands and wear sturdy shoes to prevent falls on the slippery silt and mud left behind.

 If there has been a backflow of sewage into the house, wear rubber boots and waterproof gloves during cleanup.
-Remove and discard contaminated household materials that cannot be disinfected, such as wallcoverings, cloth, rugs and drywall.
+Remove and discard contaminated household materials which cannot be disinfected, such as wallcoverings, cloth, rugs and drywall.

 Walls, hard-surface floors and many other household surfaces should be cleaned with soap and water and disinfected with a solution of one cup bleach to five gallons of water.
 Be particularly careful to thoroughly disinfect surfaces that may come in contact with food, such as countertops, pantry shelves, refrigerators, etc. Areas where small children play should also be carefully cleaned.

-Wash all linens and clothing in hot water, or dry clean them.
-For items that cannot be washed, such as mattresses and upholstered furniture, air dry them in the sun and then spray them thoroughly with a disinfectant.
-Steam clean all carpeting.
+Wash all linens and clothing in hot water, or dry-clean them.
+For items which cannot be washed, such as mattresses and upholstered furniture, air-dry them in the sun and then spray them thoroughly with a disinfectant.
+Steam clean all flooded carpeting.

 - Always wear waterproof gloves when working with cleaning solutions.